My favourite things to do in Belem, Lisbon:

 The tropical garden hosts over 600 species of flora including endangered species, such as dragon trees and monkey puzzle trees.
 Need I say, it is a paradise for Botanists.

-However, what held my attention the most was a group of Muscovy ducks and their chicks swiftly swimming without care.
+However, what held my attention the most was a group of Muscovy ducks and their chicks swimming without care.
 Taking a break from duck watching, I also occasionally gasped at the breath-taking views of the monastery through the spectacular fountain in the garden.

 Ramp walk enjoying the views of Discoverer monument, and Tower of Belem on the River Tagus